Use this Mortgage Calculator to discover out what you can afford + what the

 Why do it?

 A pre-approved mortgage gives you an edge.
-Before you even start house hunting, you’ll know how much you can afford, your interest rate, and your monthly payments – all critical mortgage information for the focused buyer.
+Before you even start house hunting, you’ll know how much you can afford, your interest rate, and your monthly payments.
 With your financing already mapped out, you can concentrate on finding the right home in your price range.

 A pre-approved mortgage shows you’re a serious buyer.
 In a situation where several people are bidding on the home you want, you may decide to offer the list price and beat out earlier offers.